IBM/rpg-genai-data/docs/pages/task/explain_program.md

 2. `File Declarations`: List all global files from the F-specs with relevant keywords.
 This includes display files, physical,logical files, printer files, and special files.
 Explain how each file is declared and any keywords used.

-3. `Global Components`: The Global Variables section includes all variables, prototypes for external program calls, data structures, arrays, constants, and keywords used in the program.
-Detailed explanations will be provided later in the logic sections
+3. `Global Components`: The Global Variables section includes all variables, data structures, arrays, constants, and keywords used in the variable declaration (example`LIKE`, `INZ`, `N` data type).
-  - `Prototype & Interface Definition`: Describe internal procedure prototypes and their usage.
-This includes procedure names, input/output parameters, data types, and return types.
-  - `Prototype for External Program Call`: Mention prototypes for external RPG/CL/API calls.
-This includes program name, parameter interface, data types, and expected results.
-  - `Data Structures and Arrays` – Describe all declared data structures and arrays used in the program, including their purpose and how they are utilized.
-    - `File Information Data Structure (INFDS)` – Mention any INFDS declared in the program and what file-level metadata they capture (e.g., file status, error codes, record numbers).
-    - `Indicator Data Structure (INDDS)` – Explain the usage of indicator-based data structures, if any, especially those mapped to display files or used for control logic.
-    - `Arrays` – Describe any arrays used, whether single or multi-dimensional, compile-time or run-time, and their role.
-    - `General Data Structures` – Include details of data structures.
-Mention key attributes or keywords applied (e.g., `inz`, `overlay`, `dim`, `based`, etc.).
-  - `Variables`: Explain the variables used in the program.
-This includes
-    - `Global Variables`: List all global variables used in the program and explain their purpose.
-    - `Constants`: List constants declared using `DCL-C`, including status flags, limits, messages, and system values.
-    - `Keywords`: Explain any keywords used in variable declarations, such as `LIKE`, `INZ`, `N` data type, etc.

 4. `Field Mapping`: Database to Display File or Printer file: Create a clear table or list to show how physical/logical file fields are mapped to display fields or Printer file fields.
 This includes field names and display fields.